keyvankhademi/chat-bot/README.md

     * Start the sentence with "Calculate" and the bot will use wolframalpha api to create an embedded image of the result in the chat.
+1. Google Translate
+    * You can chat with the bot in any language that you want.
+    It will respond in the same language.
+    Don't believe me?
+Give it a try :)